convexwf/DELE-notes/studyspanish.com/06_Indicative_Tenses.md

 1. [**Concept Introduction**](#-what-are-tenses)
    - What Are Tenses?
    - What Is the Indicative Mood?
-   - Overview of Five Tenses
+   - Overview of Five Simple Tenses

 2. [**Present Progressive**](#present-progressive)
    - Formation Rules